What can I do with my course in construction management?

 - Building surveyor

 - Quantity surveyor

 Salary and job outlook

-You can learn more about graduate salaries and graduates job outcomes for Construction Management at Graduate Careers Australia.
+You can learn more about salaries and job outcomes for graduates of construction management at Graduate Careers Australia.

 Look at industry trends and employment prospects by visiting Australian Government Job Outlook.

 Professional associations are an invaluable connection to industry information, networking and professional development opportunities.
 Most offer student membership discounts.
-Follow the link to search for professional associations related to your course.
+Professional associations related to your course include: